Sound of Freedom (film): Audience reception and faith-based appeal

-The film, which various contemporary sources describe as a "Christian thriller", received highly positive reviews from viewers—at one point it earned an audience score of 100% on Rotten Tomatoes.
+The film, which various contemporary sources describe as a "Christian thriller", received highly positive reviews from viewers, at one point earning an audience score of 100% on Rotten Tomatoes.
 Some movie industry analysts attributed the film's success in part to its appeal to an overlooked segment of the film audience.
 "This is yet another example of a faith-based distributor breaking the rules and coming out a winner," Comscore senior analyst Paul Dergarabedian said. "[It] also shows that a grassroots marketing strategy and tapping into the power of the faith-based audience has proven to be a very effective method to generate profits."

 Christian website MovieGuide attributed the film's unexpected success to its wide demographic appeal and strong moral values.
 Variety wrote that ticket buyers have been predominantly female, while more than 50% of cinemagoers were over the age of 45.
 One third of the audience has been Hispanic.
 Audiences polled by CinemaScore gave the film an "A+," a standard grade for faith-based titles.

 The Los Angeles Times asserted that the film had become a part of the culture war, stating that "supporting the film has become a cause du jour for the MAGA crowd."
 The National Post argued that the film was an example of an independent studio "beat[ing] Hollywood at its own game."

 Endorsements and special screening

 Mel Gibson, Dana White, Elon Musk, Ben Shapiro, Jewel, Manny Pacquiao, Tim Tebow, and the Family Research Council endorsed the film.
 Donald Trump hosted a special screening at Trump National Golf Club Bedminster on the night of July 19, 2023.

+A promotional video for the film, screened during Ballard's May 2025 testimony to the Brazilian Federal Senate, brands "Hidden War" as "Sound of Freedom II," invoking the 2023 film, and credits it as "Featuring Mel Gibson."
+According to box-office tracking, "worldwide gross was approximately US$4,561."
+Ballard stated on September 14, 2026, that Hidden War was scheduled for a worldwide theatrical release on November 14, 2026, and that he would be promoting the film in Latin America in the weeks following.
+In a separate video, Ballard stated on September 14, 2026, that he would be promoting Hidden War throughout Europe.
+In a September 4, 2026 YouTube video, Ballard said that "Sound of Freedom 2 is coming out" and that "Lionsgate is doing a docu-series".
+Naming LDS Church area president Kevin Pearson, "the state president", Matt Holland and Doug Anderson, he said "they are literally being casted right now in the film", and predicted that "two to 300 million will watch this one".